joaobzao/Identifiers/README.md

 We are using the class and field names to compose the accessibility identifier name, but we can opt for other pattern.

+We can also override the `generateAccessibilityIdentifiers`  function in case we want to implement our custom accessibility identifiers.

 Check this simple playground with an example of the above [here](https://github.com/joaobzao/Identifiers/blob/master/Identifiable.playground/Contents.swift)

 ## Advantages